Peace Prize Awarded to Central African Republic Top Clerics

 The three top religious leaders of the Central African Republic have been awarded a prize for their efforts for peace in the war-torn Central African Republic.

-Rev. Nicolas Guérékoyamé-Gbangou, 55, President of the Evangelical Alliance; Imam Oumar Kobine Layama, 53, President of the Islamic Community; and Mgr.
+Rev. Nicolas Guérékoyamé-Gbangou, 55, President of the Evangelical Alliance; the person who leads prayers in a mosque.
+Oumar Kobine Layama, 53, President of the Islamic Community; and Mgr.
 Dieudonné Nzapalainga, 46, the Archbishop of Bangui, were among the five recipients distinguished by Search For Common Ground (SFCG) at a November 13 ceremony in Washington, D.C..

 In the midst of their country’s two years of violence, the three clerics formed a joint platform to promote peaceful coexistence between Christians and Muslims.
 Their message is that the primary cause of violence in CAR is not religious conflict; instead, the root of the violence lies in the struggle for political power.

 ”For many years,” Nzapalainga said in his acceptance speech, “Muslims and Christians lived in harmony and in the respect of each other’s beliefs.
 When politicians wanted to use the religion fibers to divide the people, whether to maintain power or to conquer it, we stood up as if we are a single man to say ‘no’ to this war, and ‘yes’ to peace.”

 Imam Layama agreed, saying, ”it is a force to promote peace, justice and equity among men, and a weapon to combat all forms of religious extremism which politicians use to exploit our religions.
 Let us unite so that justice and peace come together.”